MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/financial-services-bookings.md

 In Teams, go to **Bookings** > **Get started**, and then select **New booking calendar**.
 Complete the form and be sure to choose **Financial services** for the business type.

 If you’re a larger organization, consider creating more than one booking calendar if you want customers to receive a booking email from a specific department rather than your overall organization.
-To learn more, see [Create a booking calendar](https://support.microsoft.com//office/create-a-bookings-calendar-921cfd26-a24d-4aca-9004-561594112148).
+To learn more, see [Create a Bookings calendar](https://support.microsoft.com//office/create-a-bookings-calendar-921cfd26-a24d-4aca-9004-561594112148).

+> [!NOTE]
+> If this isn't your first time in the Bookings app or if you want to work in an existing booking calendar, in Bookings, select the dropdown arrow next to your business name, and then choose **Existing booking calendar**.
+From here, you can search for the one you want.

 ### Add staff

 In the booking calendar, go to **More options** > **Settings**, and then select **Staff**.
 Add staff members and assign a role to each person you add.

 The Bookings app syncs with Outlook.
 After you add staff, you’ll be able to view that person’s calendar availability and schedule bookings for them.
-To learn more, see [Add staff and view a booking calendar](https://support.microsoft.com/office/add-staff-and-view-a-bookings-calendar-6c579f61-8adb-4514-9458-021de2023fa0).
+To learn more, see [Add staff and view a Bookings calendar](https://support.microsoft.com/office/add-staff-and-view-a-bookings-calendar-6c579f61-8adb-4514-9458-021de2023fa0).

 ### Create appointment types